rpkarlsson/LNU-Pandoc-Thesis/readme.md

 ### Run
 Run the script `build-pdf.ps1` to build the .md-file in `source` and create a .pdf-file in the folder `output`.
 If build fails, run the script from powershell to see the error messages.
 For more instructions on how to use the script run `.\build-pdf -h` from powershell.

-## Things to be done
-- [ ] Move all frontpage parameters to frontmatter values and only show if provided
-- [ ] Fix table layouts to mirror original better
-- [ ] Fix table dividor
-- [ ] Fix table reference number
-- [ ] Fix table reference position
-- [ ] Include diagram in example with reference
-- [ ] Add preface option
-- [ ] Fix LaTeX template (I dont know what I'm doing...)